Coming March 2025, a new way to manage B.C. companies

 Is the annual report filing in the Business Registry the same as it is in Corporate Online?

-There are two changes to the new annual report filing in the new system:
+There is one change to the new annual report filing in the new system:

 • You will need to include information about your Annual General Meeting (AGM).
 There are three options to choose from: